rrcobb/winner-take-all-tutorial/README.md

 ### Render
-The `render` function on a React component instance returns a representation of the tree of elements that React will render onto the DOM. `Card.js` defines exactly zero functions right now, so let's change that:
+The `render` function on a React component instance returns a representation of the tree of elements that React will render onto the DOM.

+When we return a tree of elements from the render method, React does the tricky work of diffing the full tree against last version of the tree it rendered and updating the DOM.

 To get this game of `Winner Take All` off the ground, we'll need some slightly more dynamic cards.
-We can have the `Card` component render whatever value we want by passing it as a `prop`.
+Let's start by having the `Card` component render different values based on what we pass it as a `prop`.

 ## Props - changing how a component behaves
 We've seen how components render other components.
 So far, though, it's pretty boring - a little bit easier than copy / pasting the same `div`, but not _that_ much easier.